KevinPark128/Introduction-to-Mathematics/README.md

 ## Goal: Make mathematics intuitive.

 ### Preamble:
 I have been frustrated by how unintuitive math analysis has been.
-It is easy to get lost in the details and have no idea what it is we are            even talking about and so I want to approach it in a way that introduces the concepts gently.
+It is easy to get lost in the details and have no idea what it is we are            even talking about and so I want to approach mathematics in a way that introduces the concepts gently.

 ### The outline so far:
   Calculus + Real Analysis